-- (a) The organising body shall advise the individual member and their club whether or not that player has been charged with a reportable offence and if so the type of offence and corresponding base sanction for that charge.
-Where the organising body determines that no charges or no further action will be made of a report, they will provide reasons for this decision in writing to the person making the report and the reported individual(s). - (b) This notification shall include a copy of the report form and report from any investigation.
+(a) The organising body shall advise the individual member and their club whether or not that player has been charged with a reportable offence and if so the type of offence and corresponding base sanction for that charge.
+Where the organising body determines that no charges or no further action will be made of a report, they will provide reasons for this decision in writing to the person making the report and the reported individual(s).

+- (b) This notification shall include a copy of the report form and report from any investigation. - (c) Video evidence should be provided to the defendant 24 hours prior to the Tribunal hearing.